+5.3.3 Wetlands

-5.3.3 Wetlands: Wetlands within the temporary easement, permanent easement, and fee title areas required for construction of the Project are identified as impacted wetlands; however, this is a conservative estimate, as portions of this area may not be impacted by the Project, especially those within the temporary construction easement.
-Compared to the No Action Alternative (2013 SEA alignment), the Plan B alignment would reduce the acres of wetlands impacted for the entire Project from 1,703 to 1,655.
-Impacted acres along the Southern Embankment would decrease by 36 acres, from 280 acres to 244 acres.
+Wetlands within the temporary easement, permanent easement, and fee title areas required for construction of the Project are identified as impacted wetlands; however, this is a conservative estimate, as portions of this area may not be impacted by the Project, especially those within the temporary construction easement.
+Compared to the No Action Alternative (2013 SEA alignment), the Plan B alignment would reduce the acres of wetlands impacted for the entire Project from 1,754 to 1,716.
+Impacted acres along the Southern Embankment would decrease by 38 acres, from 282 acres to 244 acres.
 Impacts to specific wetland types are provided in Table 8 below.
-Wetland impacts for the diversion channel would be offset by the creation of wetlands within the diversion channel bottom.
 Impacts to wetlands along the Southern Embankment would be compensated for through mitigation actions such as the purchase of wetland credits, the restoration of degraded wetlands, and the creation of wetland areas.
 Additional description of wetland mitigation is provided in Section 3.3 of the Adaptive Management & Mitigation Plan (Appendix G).